nikaia/translation-sheet/README.md

 ### Travis

-To test your fork using travis, you need the a valid service-account.json.
+To test your fork using travis, you need the a valid `service-account.json`.
 The file is ignored in the repository to avoid exposing credentials.
-You need to encode your credential file (tests/fixtures/service-account.json) using [travis utilities](https://docs.travis-ci.com/user/encrypting-files/).
+You need to encode your credentials file `tests/fixtures/service-account.json using [travis utilities](https://docs.travis-ci.com/user/encrypting-files/).

  ```bash
  # Save credential file to tests/fixtures/service-account.json